Hairetsucodes/vocals-sdk-python/README.md

 - [`examples/example_microphone_streaming.py`](examples/example_microphone_streaming.py) - Comprehensive microphone streaming examples
 - [`examples/example_file_playback.py`](examples/example_file_playback.py) - Audio file playback examples
 - [`examples/run_examples.sh`](examples/run_examples.sh) - Script to run examples with proper setup

+## Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+For major changes, please open an issue first to discuss what you would like to change.

+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details (feel free to create one if it doesn't exist).

 ## Support